-Sausage Egg Bake Recipe – This overnight egg casserole is made with eggs, breakfast sausage, and cheese – all layered over hearty slices of bread.
+This overnight breakfast casserole is layered with eggs, sausage, and cheese over hearty slices of bread.
 Then, it’s baked in the oven for the most epic breakfast lover’s feast!
-You can make this ahead of time for the perfect Christmas morning Brunch, breakfast for company, or as part of your weekly meal prep.
+Make this ahead for the perfect Christmas morning Brunch, breakfast for company, or as part of your weekly meal prep.

 When it comes to family gatherings, breakfast is definitely the most overlooked meal.
 Forget the bagels and sugary pastries, you need a recipe that will keep everyone full until lunchtime.
 And this casserole is a great way to make the most delicious breakfast for a crowd.